If you’re noticing that each time your lightning cable charger is plugged into your iPhone for a while, it starts to get hot to touch.

 Usually, it’s the iPhone charge cube that gets hot – this is the plug plugged into the socket.
-Sometimes it the cable itself that gets hot alongside the connector itself.
+Sometimes it is the cable itself that gets hot alongside the connector itself.

 You should know that it’s not normal for your cable to get hot or even the cube.
 If you’re in a hot climate, then your cable might be ever so slightly warm to touch but if you’re not in an extremely hot climate, then you shouldn’t be experiencing a hot cable.

-Why Is My iPhone Charger Hot?
+Why Does My iPhone Charger Get Hot?

 Your iPhone cable is overheating because of the actual USB itself.